Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: The construction of generalized Frobenius manifold structures

 which lead to

-We are to use the above homogeneity property to prove the existence of homogeneous flat coordinates of $\eta$.
-To this end, let us first clarify the solution space of the system of equations \eqref{flat equation} that we are considering.
-Let $\widehat{\mathcal M}$ be the universal covering of $\mathcal M\setminus D$ with
+We are to use the above quasi-homogeneity property to prove the existence of quasi-homogeneous flat coordinates of $\eta$.
+To this end, let us first clarify the solution space of the system of equations \eqref{flat equation}.
+Let $\mathcal{W}$ be the universal covering space of $\mathcal M\setminus D_\eta$ with

 We consider solutions of the system of equations \eqref{flat equation} on the space